-Most people write about things that they are passionate about and either have a substantial knowledge or they want to learn about the subject that they want to cover on their blog.
-If that is the case, then you might think that you’re an expert on the subject or at least that you know enough to just start writing about it and people will come and read it.
-That’s where you’re wrong.
-You always need to do more research about the niche that you want to conquer with your writing.
-Find out who your competition is and what are they doing and differentiate.
-Cover everything there is so that you are able to establish yourself as an authority.
+Most people write about things that they are passionate about.
+They either have a substantial knowledge in those particular fields, or at least want to learn about the subject that they aim to cover on their blog.
+If you are certain that you already know all there is to know about your favorite topic, then you are underestimating the art of blog writing., then you might think that you’re an expert on the subject or at least that you know enough to just start writing about it and people will come and read it.
+It's always preferable to do more research about the niche you want to conquer with your writing.
+Learn all about your competitors and differentiate yourself from the competition.

-Doing additional research about the things that you are going to write about can’t be considered as a hard work and you are supposed to enjoy it, but there are some other things that you need to learn that may not come as easy.
-It’s important that you acquire certain skills regarding social media, SEO, design etc. You need to be able to create a blog that will be visually appealing to your audience and you need to know how to find that audience through social media and on internet in general.
+Conducting additional research on the topics you want to write about can’t really be considered as hard labor, especially if you are passionate about them.
+However, there are some additional things you might have to learn about that may not come as easy as you expect.
+For example, it’s important that you acquire certain skills related to social media, SEO, design etc. You need to be able to create a blog that will be visually appealing to your audience, as well as finding and engaging that audience in the first place.

-The best thing to do before you start is to learn from others who have been here for some time.
-To set you on the path to success we asked established bloggers to reveal the things that they wish somebody told them before they started.
-Read about their experience, learn from their mistakes and get inspired to write your own magnificent blog.
+The best thing to do before you start is to learn from others who have been in the blogging niche for some time.
+To get you started on the path to success, we asked several established bloggers to reveal the things that they wish somebody told them before they started.
+Read about their experience, learn from their mistakes and get inspired to start your own magnificent blog.

 Bio: Virginie Carmichael is a web designer for young and creative entrepreneurs.
 She started her business CityGirl’s Design less than a year ago, while she was traveling the world with her boyfriend.
 Connect with @citygirlsdesign on Twitter.